darebrawley/mip653/_projects/assignmen03.md

 ## Proportional Split Estimation

 Now to refine that method we will use a series of geoprocessing steps in a method called proportional split estimation.
 In this method we will obtain an estimate for the population within 1/4 mile of parks, that takes into account the fact that for many census blocks only a portion of the census block intersects with the buffer around each park.

+We do this by computing the proportion of the total area of the block that falls within the study area (in our case the buffer).
+We then multiply this by the total population of the block to obtain an estimate of the population within the study area.

 The diagram below illustrates:

 ![proportional_split1]

-For the areas where just a portion of the census block overlaps with the park buffer we will estimate the population within the subsections the block by multiplying the total block population by the proportion of the blocks area that falls within the buffer.

-This relies on one key assumption that people are spread evenly across the whole census block (which in reality they are not).
+This relies on one key assumption that people are spread evenly across the whole census block (which, of course, in reality they are not).
 It is crucial to keep in mind that this is just an estimate.
 Its a better estimate than the previous method, but nevertheless it is just an estimate.

-The diagram below explains the proportional split methodology in detail:
+The diagram below explains the proportional split methodology that we will execute in the preceding steps in detail.
+Please take a close look at this diagram:

 ![method-2]

 Now to implement the above method in QGIS.

 First we'll calculate a new field in the Newark census blocks data layer which will contains the total area of each census block.
 Open the attribute table for the Newark census blocks data layer.
 Open the `field calculator` (looks like an abacus).

 When the field calculator dialog box opens make the following selections and then click OK.
 ![13]

 There should be a new field in the attribute table called `tot_area` with the area for each census block.
 ![14]
 What are the units for the area that was calculated?(hint: it is the units that are used by the coordinate reference system of the data layer).